KiandaBPM/docs/content/docs/platform/rules/communications/send-email.md

 ### Email connector ###

-The email connector must be set up in advance.
-To learn how to set up an Email connector go to [Email connector](/docs/platform/connectors/email/).
+The **Email connector** is a mailing tool that allows you to send emails with a specified email account, for example support@ or info@.
+An email connector must be set up in advance, to learn how to set up an **Email connector** go to [Email connector](/docs/platform/connectors/email/).

 If you leave the **From** field empty, the email will be sent from noreply@kianda.com.
 If you want your email to come from a different sender, follow these steps when you are editing the Send email rule: